chff1020/Financial-Optimization/README.md

 # Portfolio Optimization

-- This project mainly compares the portfolio return under rebalance method and buy and hold method using Markowitz portfolio model to estimate the securities weights.
+- This project mainly compares the portfolio returns under rebalance method and buy and hold method using Markowitz portfolio model to estimate the securities weights.